chrisandrews7/middy-env/README.md

 - `cacheExpiryInMillis` (int) (optional): Time in milliseconds for values to remain cached.
 Defaults to `undefined`.
 - `setToContext` (boolean) (optional): This will assign the parsed values to the `context` object of the function handler rather than to `process.env`.
 Defaults to `true`.
-- `values` (object) (required): Map of environment variables to parse, where the key is the destination.
+- `names` (object) (required): Map of environment variables to parse, where the key is the destination.
 Either provide just the environment variable key.
 Or provide the key, type and fallback value e.g. `['KEY', 'string', 'fallbackValue']`.

 By default parameters are assigned to the function handler's `context` object.
 They can instead be assigned to the Node.js `process.env` object by setting the `setToContext` flag to `false`.